Hard Mathematics Questions And Answers

 Solution:

 Let the length of the rectangle be l and the width be w.
-The area is lw = 100, and the perimeter (amount of fencing) is P = 2l + 2w.
-We want to minimize P Most people skip this — try not to.
-Nothing fancy..
+This leads to the area is lw = 100, and the perimeter (amount of fencing) is P = 2l + 2w.
+We want to minimize P And that's really what it comes down to.
+Took long enough..

 From lw = 100, we have w = 100/l.
 Substitute into the perimeter equation: